PKrystian/Bus_App/Example_1/README.md

 ## About <a name = "about"></a>

-The application written in C# (win forms) and SQL Server serves as a simple form with data editing.
+The application written in C# (win forms) and SQL Server, serves as a simple form with data editing.

 ## Functions